geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

   - Factory: To investigate the factory.
 Reduce the favor of one opponant by one.
   - Lodge: To investigate the lodge.
 Look at their top secret.
 Play two investigators to make a lodge discard a secret.
 - Play an occultist:
-  - On the astral board:  On any space.
+  - On the astral board:  On any FREE space.
 The lodge gains that trait effectively.
-  - Gain energy relative to the players level of power with the astral trait.
+  - ALT Gain energy relative to the players level of power with the astral trait.
+  - ALT Gain VP for each occultist on the astral board equal to their position.
+Only one occultist can be in the center space (3).
+  - Cost to advance the occultist is 1 energy per level (1 for 1, 2 for 2, 3 for 3)
+  -
 - Play a card:
   - Pay the cost on the card and then add to your conspiracy or resolve it's effect.
 - Activate a card: